DouglasUrner/GDP1/units/0/assignments/U0.3-instant-game-design/index.md

 ### Playtest

 After creating you game test your game with a partner (ideally) or two.
 Divide up the time so that each designer's game is tested.
-As you test make notes about your rules and how the game works.
+As you test **make notes** about your rules and how the game works.
+In your notes identify the playtest notes with a new heading.

+Things to note:
+* Who tested your game.
+* Places where you needed to clarify or revise the rules.
+* Changes that you made to the game.
+* Ideas for cards or special squares (if you use either of them).
+* Ideas for how to make the game more engaging for the players.

 ### Reflection Questions - In your notebook